CardiAction Lifestyle

 Supplements

-You could consider taking dietary supplements if you think that your current diet is not providing the optimum levels of nutrients you need.
-More information about supplements can be found on the CardiAction Supplement Guide (on the CardiAction Healthy Tips section of your CardiAction App) and by visiting your local pharmacy.
+Consider taking dietary supplements if you believe your current diet is not providing the optimal levels of nutrients you need.
+More information about supplements can be found by visiting your local pharmacy.

 Recommendations